OpenStackOnRaPi/ostackinstall/README.md

 EOT
 ```

-  * netplan, remaining settings for the network
+  * for `netplan` utility, remaining settings of the network

     **NOTE 1: adjust the IP address of veth0 in each RaPi according to you network setup.**